versatica/mediasoup/.github/CONTRIBUTING.md

 ## License

-By contributing to mediasoup, you agree that your contributions will be licensed under its MIT License.
+By contributing to mediasoup, you agree that your contributions will be licensed under its ISC License.

 ## Reporting Bugs